 I was surprised by the religious overtones in this book; it’s hard to imagine that a book like this would win the Newbery now.
 There were numerous quotes from the Bible and several references to God and Christ, which is definitely unusual for a science fiction book.

 I know this author has written a number of books, so I’m definitely interested in reading some of her other things.
-I think this book may even be the first in a series of books about Meg and the Tesseract.
-I’ll definitely have to look into it.
+A Wrinkle in Time is the first book in A Wrinkle in Time series of books about Meg and the Tesseract and I’ll definitely have to look into reading the others.